jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 ======================================

-FAST FORTH is a fast and well made embedded interpreter/assembler/compiler, very interesting due to it size < 6 kbytes.
+FAST FORTH is a fast and well made embedded interpreter/assembler/compiler, very interesting due to it size of 6 kbytes.
 If your purpose is programming a MSP430FRxxxx in assembler, FAST FORTH is the Swiss army knife you absolutely need!

-With a load, read,create, write, delete SD_CARD files driver, + source files direct copy from PC to SD_Card, its size is still < 9Kb.
+For only 3 kbytes in addition, you have the primitives to access the sd\_card FAT16 and FAT32: read, write, del + load source files + direct copy from PC to SD\_Card.
 It works with all SD CARD memories from 64MB to 64GB.
-Count 14/11 clock cycles to read/write a byte, with SPI_CLK = MCLK...
+Count 14/11 clock cycles (MCLK!) to read/write a byte...
 This enables to make a fast data logger with a small footprint as a MSP430FR5738 QFN24.
 To compare with a LPC800 ARM entry-level...

+With all options its size is < 10kb.

-	Tested on MSP-EXP430{FR5969,FR5994,FR6989,FR4133} launchpads and CHIPSTICKFR2433, at 0.5, 1, 2, 4, 8, 16 MHz,
+	Tested on MSP-EXP430{FR5969,FR5994,FR6989,FR4133,FR2433} launchpads and CHIPSTICKFR2433,
-    and 24MHz on a MSP430FR5738 module.
+    at 0.5, 1, 2, 4, 8, 16 MHz and 24MHz on a MSP430FR5738 module.

+    For the moment, the IDE works under WINDOWS...

-	Files launchpad_3Mbd.txt are 16threads vocabularies 16MHz executables, with 3MBds XON/XOFF terminal,
+    Files launchpad_3Mbds.txt are 16threads vocabularies 16MHz executables, with 3MBds XON/XOFF terminal,
     Launchpad_115200.txt files are same except 115200Bds for unlucky linux men without TERATERM.
     For the launchpad MSP-EXP430FR5994 with SD_CARD, full version is available.
 For others, you must recompile forthMSP430FR.asm with SD_CARD_LOADER and SD_CARD_READ_WRITE switches turned ON (uncomment their line).

     Once the Fast Forth code is loaded in the target FRAM memory, you can add it assembly code or FORTH code, or both, by downloading your source files that embedded Fast Forth interprets and compiles.
     To do, you only need teraterm.exe as input terminal and an USBtoUART bridge to connect your target.

     Beforehand, the preprocessor GEMA, by means of a target.pat file, will have translated your source file.f in a targeted source file.4th ready to download.
     A set of .bat files is furnished to do this automatically.
 See it all in the \MSP430-FORTH folder.

 	The download, interpretation and compilation of a source file.4th is done at a throughput of 40/80/120 kbytes/sec with a 8/16/24 MHz clock.
     Considering a ratio 5/1, that of the compiled code is 8/16/24 kbytes/sec.

     After downloading of complementary words in COMPxMPY.f, FastForth executes CORETEST.4th without errors which ensures its compatibility with the FORTH CORE ANS94 standard.
     For MSP430FR4133 choose COMPSMPY.f, COMPHMPY.f for all others.

-    Notice that FAST FORTH interprets lines up to 80 chars, only SPACE as delimiter, only CR+LF as EOL, and BACKSPACE.
+    Notice that FAST FORTH interprets lines up to 80 chars, only SPACE as delimiter, only CR+LF as EOL and BACKSPACE.
 And that memory access is limited to 64 kbytes.
     You can always create FORTH words to access data beyond this limit...

     Finally, using the SCITE editor as IDE, you can do everything from its "tools" menu.

 What is new ?
 -------------

+    FastForth V201

+    added MSP-EXP430FR2433 Launchpad.

+    modified forthMSP430FR_SD_INIT.asm and all target.asm files,
+            OPEN file primitive in forthMSP430FR_SD_LOAD.asm,
+            TERM2SD" word in forthMSP430FR_SD_RW.asm.
+    reordered files preprocessor in only one gema folder.

+    You can now compile FastForth from Linux, see FastForth.pdf ...But desperately searching for the linux equivalent of TERATERM !

     FastForth V2.0, major version.

-    Word TIB is deprecated and replaced by CIB (Current Input Buffer).
-    Word CR generates CR+LF instead of CR.
+    Word TIB is deprecated and replaced by CIB (Current Input Buffer) Word CR generates CR+LF instead of CR.
 TYPE is rewritten in assembly.
     Added half duplex input terminal for Bluetooth or wifi bridge use.
     To do, set HALFDUPLEX switch in forthMSP430FR.asm before compiling.